Fogapod/discord-bot-challenges/README.md

 - Respond to bots (at all.
 Even with error message)
 - Request permissions that are not required to execute command (administrator)
-- Allow users to abuse mass mentions (@everyone, @here) unless user has corresponding permission -
+- Allow users to abuse mass mentions (@everyone, @here) unless user has corresponding permission
+- Let people abuse bot powers (kick/ban people whom they won't be able to kick/ban otherwise, access hidden channels)
+- Post nsfw content as a response to sfw request (channels marked as nsfw are an exception) -